-A. STANDARD UNIFORM FOR GIRLS (TUESDAY, THURSDAY, AND FRIDAY)
+A. STANDARD UNIFORM FOR GIRLS (TUESDAY, THURSDAY AND FRIDAY)

 - White or blue blouse or polo from Dennis Uniforms or identical match Note: polo (but not blouse) must be tucked in with brown or black belt if wearing pants. - Navy or plaid skirt (with shorts) from Dennis Uniforms or Skobel's gray plaid pants (no substitutions).
-Skirts should be past the mid-thigh.
-Please purchase and hem accordingly.

-- Brown or black loafers or white, navy, or brown athletic shoes (no other colors), and white or navy socks. - Permitted Outerwear on Tuesday, Thursday, and Friday includes: - Navy V-neck sweater from Dennis Uniforms - Any plain navy or black coat (no words/logos), Dennis or Lands' End jacket or fleece with the Geneva logo. - Navy, Gray or Gold Geneva sweatshirt or hoodie (no other Geneva sweatshirts) from Dennis Uniforms or other Geneva provider - Geneva Letter jacket
+Skirts should be past the point where the student's fingers reach when her arms are straight down. - Please purchase and hem accordingly. - Brown or black loafers or white, navy, or brown athletic shoes (no other colors), and white or navy socks. - Permitted Outerwear on Tuesday, Thursday, and Friday includes: - Navy V-neck sweater from Dennis Uniforms - Any plain navy or black coat (no words/logos), Dennis or Lands' End jacket or fleece with the Geneva logo. - Navy, Gray or Gold Geneva sweatshirt or hoodie (no other Geneva sweatshirts) from Dennis Uniforms or other Geneva provider - Geneva Letter jacket